 A sole chainsaw of course will not be suitable for cutting usable lumber, the thing you need is called a chainsaw mill or Alaskan mill.
 These mills are a type of sawmill that usually consists of a pair of rails or guides that are attached to the chainsaw, with the intention to be adjustable for precise lumber cutting to the required thickness and size.

-Some people adopt this method in cutting or trimming firewood in the event that they can’t bear the cost of or for any reason, would prefer not to purchase a normal chainsaw.
-They don’t produce exhaust or noise, however they can be tedious because they involve great efforts.
-As expected, manual chainsaws have a lesser power capacity compared to other types of chainsaw.
+Some people adopt this method in cutting or trimming firewood in the event that they can’t bear the cost or for any reason, would prefer not to purchase a normal chainsaw.
+They don’t produce exhaust or noise, however, they can be tedious because they involve great effort.

-Notwithstanding, they are exceedingly portable and much faster than some other hand held saws.
-They are cheap since you are only buying the saw chain and a couple of accessories which may incorporate; a needle, nylon webbing, a hack saw a waxed linen thread or nylon string and matches in order for it to be comfortable for use.
+Notwithstanding, they are exceedingly portable and much faster than some other handheld saws.
+They are cheap since you are only buying the saw chain and a couple of accessories which may incorporate; a needle, nylon webbing, a hack saw waxed linen thread or nylon string and matches in order for it to be comfortable for use.

 Commercially available manual or pocket chain saws can be found for around $20 or so that also include handles and a pouch.